-Well, I have no idea what the actual ecological footprint of the floppy disk is, so I would really refrain from any strong statements about sustainability.
-Concerning the question if the floppy has a bright future or not, I would say it depends.
-For me, it’s not a means to an end, the floppy disk is a tool, a device, but not in a completely utilitarian way.
-It's an experimental device that I more or less accidentally started using for a filmmaking project.
-It turned out to be an interesting challenge and interesting device to work with, but I'm not ideologically glued to it.
-Flip books or receipt printers for example, are also interesting devices.
-If I continue working with floppies depends on if there's an interesting opportunity or necessity to do so.
+Well, I have no idea what the actual ecological footprint of the floppy disk is, so I would strongly refrain from any statements regarding its sustainability.
+USB sticks must be much more ecologically reasonable, because one stick uses less plastic and metal than a single floppy disk while replacing, with its capacity, several ten thousands of them at the same time, and lasting longer on top of that.
+Concerning the question whether or not the floppy has a bright future, I would say it depends.
+For me, it’s not a means to an end.
+The floppy disk is a tool, a device, but not in a completely utilitarian way.
+It's become an experimental device that I more or less accidentally started using as such for a filmmaking project.
+It turned out to be an interesting challenge and device to work with, but I'm not ideologically or romantically glued to it.
+Flip books or receipt printers for example, are also interesting devices for media and artistic experimentation.
+Whether or not I continue working with floppy disks will depend on whether there's enough interesting opportunities or necessities to do so.
 I do have a number of floppy films that are unreleased, though.

 Are you concerned with the preservation of your floppy films?
 Do you think that they should be archived somewhere, somehow?

 I think it’s for other people to decide if they are valuable enough.
-However, it's very easy to do preserve the data of a floppy disk.
+However, it's very easy to preserve the data of a floppy disk.
 You can just make a disk image and start your own archive.
 I would encourage more use of USB sticks.
-I think they're now almost endangered in the same way that floppy disks are.
-The industry wants you to use the so-called Cloud.
+I think they're now on the way of becoming endangered in the same way that floppy disks are.
+The industry wants you to use the so-called “Cloud”.
 Many people don't have personal computers anymore, but only use mobile phones.
-That makes it impossible or very difficult to transfer data from and to USB sticks.
-Still, USB sticks are one of the few media that people can share that cannot be controlled from outside.
-In hacker terminology, you call that Sneakernet.
-You don't have cables or wireless transmissions, but you have your sneakers, your shoes, and you go from A to B. The floppy disk is also a Sneakernet technology.
-That was really what it was invented for.
+That makes it often impossible or difficult to transfer data from and to USB sticks.
+Still, USB sticks are one of the few media that people can freely share with no outside interference and control.
+In hacker terminology, you call that a sneakernet.
+A sneakernet isn’t made up of cables or wireless transmissions, but of people in their sneakers, their shoes, walking from A to B to copy data between computers and other devices, completely bypassing electronic networks like the Internet.
+The floppy disk is also a Sneakernet technology.
+That was really what it had been invented for.
 At the time other forms of networking were not widely available.
-I think it would be very interesting to look into this Sneakernet and its consequences on a much larger scale.
+I think it would be very interesting to look into Sneakernets and their potentials on a much larger scale.